finnito/Science/content/9scie/energy-for-life/markdown/nutrients-in-food.md

 #### Vitamin E

 - Found in corn, nuts, olives, green leafy vegetables, vegetable oils and wheat germ
-- Protects cell membranes and issues from damage, aids in the formation of red blood cells
+- Protects cell membranes and tissues from damage, aids in the formation of red blood cells

 </div>
 <div>